Ear Mites In Cats: 3 Major Causes And Symptoms

 Remove Excess Ear Wax

 Ear mites rely on ear wax; therefore, removing their food source should be your first concern.
-Cleaning your cat’s ears with an antibacterial solution will assist in removing buildup, reducing inflammation, and reducing odors.
-A thorough cleaning prepares the ear for any topical medications required in the future.
+Cleaning your cat’s ears with an antibacterial solution will assist in removing buildup, reducing inflammation, and reducing odours.

 Whether or not you suspect ear mites, washing your cat’s ear with a good ear rinse should alleviate any itching you experience.

-How Can Ear Mites Be Prevented in Cats?
+How can Ear Mites be Prevented in Cats?

-Likewise, hygiene and regular checkups are always key to prevention with most pet parasites.
+Likewise, hygiene and regular checkups are always key to the prevention of most pet parasites.
 Keep your cat’s toys and bedding clean, and check their ears frequently (mainly if they’ve come into contact with other cats or other cats’ objects).
-As previously stated, get any newly adopted pets examined by your veterinarian to help prevent ear mites from spreading to other pets in your home.

 ear mites in cats